interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/validate_subscription.md

 # Validate subscription test step fragment

-This test step fragment attempts to validate a subscription returned by the DSS after its creation or mutation.
+This test step fragment attempts to validate a single subscription returned by the DSS after its creation or mutation.

 The code for these checks lives in the [subscription_validator.py](./subscription_validator.py) class.